The Halloween Tree (in development)

 Composer Theo Popov continues, “There are moments in Bradbury’s novel that just beg for an operatic setting: the pumpkin chorus on the Halloween Tree, the funeral processions in antiquity, the lamentations of the Druids, the flight of the witches, the communal celebrations of the Mexican Day of the Dead… It is as if Bradbury himself was thinking of a dramatic setting in most scenes of the novel.
 Most of all, the excited pace of the narrative, which can glimpse hundreds of years of history in mere moments, makes the story ideal for a staged adventure children and parents alike would enjoy.
 Writing two puppet shows has taught me that kids are unfailingly enthusiastic about musically-driven drama.
 In fact, their unrestrained imaginations often allow them to enter the medium of singing much more successfully than adults can!”

-After abundant exposure to Christian Orthodox music in his childhood, composer THEO POPOV began his formal compositional training by studying electronic music with Paul Lansky and musical geometry with Dmitri Tymoczko.
-Having explored various forms of sacred and folk musics, he cultivated a special interest in Classical Antiquity, and has for several years worked on assembling an extensive gallery of Ancient Roman music-making.
-Theo often fuses this research into his oeuvre.
+THEO POPOV joined the CLDP at American Lyric Theater in 2011, and is currently collaborating with librettist Tony Asaro on an operatic adaptation of Ray Bradbury’s beloved novel, The Halloween Tree.
 His first opera, Nero Artifex, received a full stage production at Princeton University to enthusiastic acclaim in March 2010.
-A three-act drama in Classical Latin with libretto by Mariah Min and Veronica Shi, the opera presented one of history’s most notorious emperors as a well meaning but incapable ruler, a gullible dreamer and unfortunate artist.
+A three-act drama in Classical Latin with libretto by Mariah Min and Veronica Shi, the opera presented one of history’s most notorious emperors as a well-meaning but incapable ruler, a gullible dreamer and unfortunate artist.
 Since then, Theo has focused primarily on writing for the theater stage.
-In May 2012, his second opera Once Upon the Wind, based on the Russian folktale, “The Soldier Who Captured Death,” with libretto by Kate Light, premiered within the framework of the Composer Librettist Development Program at the American Lyric Theater.
-The opera received a second performance with The Secret Opera in New York City in 2014, after being selected as a winner in the company’s inaugural Composers Competition.
+In May 2012, his second opera Once Upon the Wind, based on the Russian folktale, “The Soldier Who Captured Death,” with libretto by Kate Light, was developed under the auspices of the Composer Librettist Development Program at the ALT during the first year of his residency.
+The one-act opera was subsequently performed by The Secret Opera in New York City in 2014, after being selected as a winner in the company’s inaugural Composers Competition.
 In addition, Theo has written two puppet shows, a number of choral and orchestral pieces, art songs, chamber and electronic music.
-Popov completed his composition degree at Princeton University, where he studied with Steve Mackey, Peter Westergaard, Bill Whelan, Barbara White, Paul Muldoon and Kofi Agawu.
+He completed his composition degree at Princeton University, where he studied with Steve Mackey, Peter Westergaard, Bill Whelan, Barbara White, Paul Muldoon and Kofi Agawu.
 He has also studied theremin with Lydia Kavina, voice with David Kellett, piano with Edmund Niemann and dramaturgy with Cori Ellison.
-He is an alum of the Composer Librettist Development Program at American Lyric Theater, returing to ALT to develop The Halloween Tree.

 TONY ASARO is a multi-talented artist, who has worked as a librettist, lyricist, conductor, vocalist and producer throughout New York City and the Bay Area.
 He is a co-founder of The FOGG Theatre, where he currently serves as Artistic Director.
 In 2008, he was honored with the Anna Sosenko Assist Trust Award for songwriting.
 As a composer/librettist, Tony wrote the award-winning Our Country, with Dan Collins, which premiered in 2009 with the Planet Connections Theatre Festivity.
 Our Country went on to win four Planet Connections awards, including Outstanding Overall Production of a Musical, and Outstanding Book, Music & Lyrics of a Musical, and was subsequently published by NYTE Small Press in the anthology, “2010: Plays and Playwrights.”
 The hit show then enjoyed a successful run in at the New York Musicals Theatre Festival in 2010.
 Tony has produced every iteration of Our Country, including the concept album, which is available on iTunes.
 In addition, he has self-produced multiple readings of his show The Many, Many Men of Tony Asaro in both New York City and San Francisco, and has co-produced concerts of his own work on both coasts.
 Tony’s first musical, Family has enjoyed two productions–one at SCU in 1999 and one at the Ryan Repertory Theatre in New York City in 2000.
 An accomplished librettist, Tony has received commissions from choirs and opera companies to pen libretti for multiple operas and oratorios, including his opera All Wounds Bleed, developed at American Lyric Theater with music by composer Christopher Cerrone (a 2013 Pulitzer Prize Finalist).
 Published by Schott Music, the opera was selected for showcase in OPERA America’s 2012 New Works Forum, and received its world premiere at Tulsa Opera in 2013.
 Most recently, Tony wrote music and lyrics for the first FOGG Theatre show The Cable Car Nymphomaniac, which will premiere in San Francisco in November.
 Tony holds an undergraduate degree in Theatre and Music from Santa Clara University, and a Masters Degree in Musical Theatre Writing from the Graduate Musical Theatre Writing Program at NYU: Tisch School of the Arts.
 In 2011, he was a first-year Resident Artist in American Lyric Theater’s Composer Librettist Development Program.
 He returns to the CLDP to work on his original commission, The Halloween Tree.